prushton2/BeePositiveApiaryNodeServer/README.md

 # BeePositiveApiaryNodeServer

-This is a node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary) This is built to store, manage, and archive orders made from the site.<br>
+This is a node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary).
+This is built to store, view, and archive orders made from the site.<br>

 ## Setup

 * Install all dependencies listen in ```package.json```
 * Run the program to create ```config.json```
-* Create a post request to ```/testHash``` following the endpoint guide below with a desired password to create a hashed password.
-The default password is password.
+* Create a post request to ```/testHash``` following the endpoint guide below
+  * The default password is password
+  * Put the password you want to hash in the string key
 * Add the hashed string to the list in ```config.json["auth"]["passwords"]``` to put the password in use
 * delete the default password